-- 3.27 Firms are required to identify material business units (MBUs) under in accordance with Article 4_3(5).
+3.27 Firms are required to identify material business units (MBUs) in accordance with Article 4.
 Business units are defined in the CRR as 'any separate organisational or legal entities, business lines, or geographical locations'.
-The RTS defines 'material' as any business unit with a capital allocation representing '2% of the internal capital of the institution'.
-Where firms do not use internal capital allocation, they may use risk weighted assets (RWAs) as a proxy when defining material business units. - 3.28 The identification of MBUs for third-country CRR firms that cannot rely on either internal capital or RWAs should be based on the definition of a business unit under CRR.
+Where firms do not use internal capital allocation, they may use risk weighted assets (RWAs) as a proxy when defining material business units.

+3.28 The identification of MBUs for third-country CRR firms that cannot rely on either internal capital or RWAs should be based on the definition of a business unit under CRR.
 The materiality of specific business lines should then be identified according to the structure of the firm.